 This particular vendor, located on Chawri Bazar road, served something known as fruit chaat, one of the greatest snacks I ate during my visit to Delhi.

 Another snack, especially if you have a sweet tooth, is a jalebi.
 It's like swirls of pancake dough deep-fried in butter, then soaked in a sweet syrup.

 The result is like a crunchy donut dripping with syrup that tastes like extra sweet honey.

 And finally, let's not forget about the wonders of north Indian curries.

-Delhi, with a mixture of architecture, history, culture, and food, combined with the never-ending flow of energy and chaos, is a recipe for fascinating sights and sounds.
+With a mixture of architecture, history, culture, and food, combined with the never-ending flow of energy and chaos, Delhi is a recipe for fascinating sights and sounds.